 View a list of companies that have developed IVDs that have received Emergency Use Authorization from the U.S. Food and Drug Administration.

-3M contracts with the U.S. Department of Defense – including one valued at $76 million, announced in April, and one worth $126 million, announced in May – will help the company nearly triple production of N95 respirator masks for the U.S. market by October to more than 95 million per month from about 35 million per month, according to the company.
-Read more here.
-In March, the firm had announced expectations to be producing the U.S. respirators at a rate of 50 million per month by June, a 40 percent increase, and plans to double global capacity to reach 2 billion-per-year within 12 months.
+In May, 3M was awarded two contracts with the U.S. Department of Defense to nearly triple production of N95 respirator masks for the U.S. by October 2020 – totaling about 95 million per month versus 35 million per month.
+See the company’s statement here.
+In March, 3M announced expectations to be producing the U.S. respirators at a rate of 50 million per month by June, a 40 percent increase, and plans to double global capacity to reach 2 billion-per-year within 12 months.
 3M began the year in January by doubling global output to a rate of 1.1 billion per year, or 100 million per month.
 Read more here.

 Abbott received Emergency Use Authorization (EUA) from FDA March 18 for its first molecular test for COVID-19, used on its m2000 RealTime system (see more here), followed by an EUA March 27 for its ID NOW rapid molecular COVID-19 point-of-care test that delivers results in as little as five minutes (see more here).
 On April 15, the firm also announced launch of a lab-based serology test for COVID-19 antibodies.
 Abbott plans to file an EUA submission for the latter test, which is initially being made available under FDA’s notification policy for diagnostic tests for COVID-19 during the public health emergency.
 Read more.